 Make wiring connections to the unit as indicated on enclosed wiring diagram.
-As with all gas appliances using electrical power, this furnace shall be connected into a permanently live electric circuit.
-It is recommended that furnace be provided with a separate "circuit protection device" electric circuit.
-The furnace must be electrically grounded in accordance with local codes or in the absence of local codes with the National Electrical Code, ANSI/NFPA 70 or CSA C22.1 Electrical Code, if an external electrical source is utilized.
-The integrated furnace control is polarity sensitive.
+As with all gas appliances using electrical power, this Furnace shall be connected into a permanently live electric circuit.
+It is recommended that Furnace be provided with a separate "circuit protection device" electric circuit.
+The Furnace must be electrically grounded in accordance with local codes or in the absence of local codes with the National Electrical Code, ANSI/ NFPA 70 or CSA C22.1 Electrical Code, if an external electrical source is utilized.
+The integrated Furnace control is polarity sensitive.
 The hot leg of the 120V power supply must be connected to the black power lead as indicated on the wiring diagram.
-Provision for hooking up an electronic air cleaner and or humidifier is provided on the integrated control.
+Provision for hooking up a humidifier is provided on the integrated control.